SanskritiKushik5/CRUD-React/README.md

 2. JSON Placeholder API to fetch, update, and create posts
 3. A search bar to search posts
 4. A functionality to like and dislike posts
-5. Different pages for each CRUD Operation
+5. Different pages for each Create and Edit Operation
 8. Material-UI is used